pengsongyou/openscene/README.md

 - [ ] Support demo for arbitrary scenes
 - [ ] Support in-webiste demo
 - [ ] Support multi-view feature fusion with LSeg and OVSeg
-- [ ] Add missing multi-view fusion feature for Matterport & nuScenes
+- [ ] Add missing multi-view fusion LSeg feature for Matterport & nuScenes
+- [x] Add missing multi-view fusion OpenSeg feature for nuScenes
-- [ ] Multi-view feature fusion code for nuScenes
+- [x] Multi-view feature fusion code for nuScenes
 - [ ] Support the latest PyTorch version

 We are very much welcome all kinds of contributions to the project.